jkueh/airbnb-trip-planner/README.md

 ## Some Context

-This is the result of a few weeks worth of spare time, and a desire to get a bit more information out of the AirBnB website.
+This is the result of a few weeks worth of hacking away in my spare time, borne from a desire to get a bit more information out of the AirBnB website.

 There were things that I was willing to pay more for (for example, the ability to check myself in via a lockbox, or wireless internet).
 However, the AirBnB search experience only allows you to filter it out.

+My last few trips I had planned by manually copying and pasting information into my Google Sheet, but then I realised - *Why am I wasting time doing this when I can get a machine to do it for me!?*

 There were a few other minor things, like not being able to sort by price, and wanting to get certain insights into other parts of the data.